 What isn’t covered by gap auto insurance?

-Gap insurance usually won’t pay for:
+Gap insurance won’t pay for the following:

 - Overdue lease/loan payments